CubeEngine/AntiGuest/README.md

     - AntiGuest.fish - Allows the player to fish
     - AntiGuest.bucket - Allows the player to use buckets
     - AntiGuest.pressureplate - Allows the player to trigger pressure plates
+    - AntiGuest.cake - Allows the player to eat cake
 - AntiGuest.build - Allows the player to build
     - AntiGuest.placeblock - Allows the player to place blocks
     - AntiGuest.breakblock - Allows the player to break blocks